Streakyshot/Streakyshot/README.md

 I'm passionate about structure, clarity, and tools that feel intuitive.
 Whether it's a script to speed up GitHub or a terminal engine to reduce friction, I'm all about building smarter workflows.

-> “Flow isn't a luxury—it's the default when friction is removed.”
+> “Flow isn't a luxury it's the default when friction is removed.”

 ---